xgerat/visallo/tools/ontology-ingest/README.md

 ### Setup

-We reccomend that you configure three Maven modules to support running the code generator and developing ingestion code for Visallo:
+We recommend that you configure three Maven modules to support running the code generator and developing ingestion code for Visallo:

 ##### codegen